ammarhakim/gkyl-doc/source/gkyl/pubs.rst

-- Bradshaw, K., Cagas, P., Hakim, A., Srinivasan, B., (2022), "Plasma sheath studies using a physical treatment of electron emission from a dielectric wall", *Submitted to Physics of Plasmas", `arXiv.2210.14117 <https://doi.org/10.48550/arXiv.2210.14117>`_.
+- Bradshaw, K., Cagas, P., Hakim, A., Srinivasan, B., (2022), "Plasma sheath studies using a physical treatment of electron emission from a dielectric wall", *Submitted to Physics of Plasmas*, `arXiv.2210.14117 <https://doi.org/10.48550/arXiv.2210.14117>`_.

 - Rodman, J., Cagas, P., Hakim, A., Srinivasan, B. (2022).